sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>krb5-libs</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : The non-admin shared libraries used by Kerberos 5
+Short desc    : The non-admin shared libraries used by Kerberos 5
 URL          : https://web.mit.edu/kerberos/www/
-Лицензия     : MIT
+License      : MIT
-Описание     : Kerberos is a network authentication system.
+Descript     : Kerberos is a network authentication system.
 The krb5-libs package
              : contains the shared libraries needed by Kerberos 5.
 If you are using
              : Kerberos, you need to install this package.
 ```